karmalexz/tic-tac-toe/README.md

 - The AI mode has not been implemented successfully.
 This will a TODO task.
 - Re-style the page to make it prettier.
 - Add some sound effect.
+- Media Query, to make the game playable on different size of screens.

    [here]:https://karmalexz.github.io/tic-tac-toe/